 How do you feel about black people playing golf?
 Should they play with black golf balls?

 (laughs) Here we go.
-Let’s put it this way, the best golfer in teh world is Tiger Woods.
+Let’s put it this way, the best golfer in the world is Tiger Woods.
 I don’t really see many black people golfing when I go golfing.

-Would you see more if golf balls had value and hey could steal them?
+Would you see more if golf balls had value and they could steal them?

 Anybody can golf.
 Look at me.
 I’m covered in tattoos and I’ve got long hair, and I’m a good golfer.
 It shocks people because when they see a guy like me, they think I’m gonna destroy the golf course.
 I’ll play anybody who would want to challenge me for money.

 Getting back to Tiger, don’t you think that a better nickname for him would be “Gorilla” or “Monkey?”

 Or Jigaboo.
 But the bottom line is that the guy reigns.